 Soft Animal 柔软动物

-During the third lockdown of 2021, Lanxi Ruan took to the streets of Berlin with her friends, created this series of photographs at night.
+During the lockdown of 2021, Lan-xi took to the streets of Berlin with her friends, developed this series of photographs at night.
 Away from her homeland, China, for an extended period, the artist’s exploration became a personal narrative reflects themes of nostalgia, belonging, and feelings of displacement.

 In her series, she attempts to capture and transform her psychological state into a surreal and dreamlike tale.
 The protagonists in her photographs are portrayed as creatures and animals isolated in nature, seeking refuge from an unseen predator or even embodying it themselves.
 Through their interactions with the surroundings and moments of childlike playfulness, the artist constructs a new realm, a mysterious playground where solitude and danger coexist.